TEACHING

 "Working with Charlotte Boye-Christensen during her creation of Feast was innovation at its best.
 Feast exemplified the meaning of contemporary performance.
 The process was organic, intelligent and exhilarating.
 Charlotte approaches choreography with a specific voice she has developed during her career.
 Invention, originality and current are the descriptions of her process that immediately come to mind.
 Collaboration was easy, patient and visionary.
 We all grew from this remarkable 'dinner date' and look forward to a repeat effort in our near future."

-– Nicholas Johnson, Director of Dance (Wichita State University)
+– Nicholas Johnson, Former Director of Dance (Wichita State University)

 "Charlotte has a wonderful way of making movement look startling unexpected and original yet totally organic.
 She is rigorous in her expectations as well as being encouraging and positive with those she is teaching.
 As a result, the students are pushed in a way that enlarges their movement range and capabilities while allowing them to dance fully and freely."